mavryk-network/flexmasa/src/doc/mini-net.md

 ## Smart Optimistic Rollups

-MavBox automates several steps involved in originating a [smart optimistic rollup](https://protocol.mavryk.org/alpha/smart_rollups.html).
+Mavbox automates several steps involved in originating a [smart optimistic rollup](https://protocol.mavryk.org/alpha/smart_rollups.html).
 For a quick start, the command `mavbox mini-network --smart-rollup` will start the mini-network sandbox with a default transaction smart rollup using the